DContento/Projects/README.md

 # Past-Projects
-Past school or work projects that i have contributed too or solely worked on
+School or work projects that i have peronsally contributed too or solely worked on.
+Code is broken into 3 sections.
+1) R Code 2) Python and 3) SQL queries